WHO ARE OUR PARTICIPANTS IN

 Our equine assisted learning participants learn about horses and themselves through activities such as horse health, stable management, grooming, longeing and round penning, ground driving, advanced obstacle leading, learning about herd dynamics, and other fun, experiential activities with horses.
-Each lesson is tied to an activity that involves leadership, time management, affect, respect, teamwork, etc. Participants must be age eight or older.
+Each lesson is tied to an activity that involves leadership, time management, affect, respect, teamwork, etc. Participants must be age ten or older.

 INTERESTED IN TR OR EAL?

 Each participant must have a medical or mental health professional sign our paperwork.
 (Some medical and mental health conditions are contraindicated for equine activities.)
 The participant is then assessed onsite at our learning center, to be sure the activity is a good fit.
 After the assessment and initial meeting, the participant can then be assigned an instructor and a horse, and slotted into a lesson time during the next scheduled riding session.

 Typically, we offer Spring and Fall sessions, and we are somewhat weather dependent, since we do not have a covered riding area.